Fleckism/SecurityPlus/SecurityPlus/10A Firewalls and Proxy Servers.md

 There are several types of NAT:

--   Static and dynamic source NAT—perform 1:1 mappings between private ("inside local") network address and public ("inside global") addresses.
+-   **Static and dynamic source NAT**—perform 1:1 mappings between private ("inside local") network address and public ("inside global") addresses.
 These mappings can be static or dynamically assigned.
--   Overloaded NAT/Network Address Port Translation (NAPT)/Port Address Translation (PAT)—provides a means for multiple private IP addresses to be mapped onto a single public address.
+-   **Overloaded NAT/Network Address Port Translation** ([[NAPT]])/Port Address Translation ([[PAT]])—provides a means for multiple private IP addresses to be mapped onto a single public address.
 For example, say two hosts (192.168.0.101 and 192.168.0.102) initiate a web connection at the same time.
 The NAPT service creates two new port mappings for these requests (192.168.0.101:61101 and 192.168.0.102:61102).
 It then substitutes the private IPs for the public IP and forwards the requests to the public Internet.
 It performs a reverse mapping on any traffic returned using those ports, inserting the original IP address and port number, and forwards the packets to the internal hosts.

 ![nat-overloading.png](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/nat-overloading.png)

 NAT overloading.
 (Image © 123RF.com.)

--   Destination NAT/port forwarding—uses the router's public address to publish a web service, but forwards incoming requests to a different IP.
+-   **Destination NAT/port forwarding**—uses the router's public address to publish a web service, but forwards incoming requests to a different IP.
 Port forwarding means that the router takes requests from the Internet for a particular application (say, HTTP/port 80) and sends them to a designated host and port in the DMZ or LAN.

 ![Edit Redirect Entry has Interface (WAN), Protocol (TCP), Destination port range (Any), Redirect target IP (10.1.0.10), and Redirect target port (HTTP)](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/8572-1599771804610.png)

 Configuring port forwarding on a pfSense firewall appliance—This rule forwards any HTTP traffic received on the appliance's WAN interface to the 10.1.0.10 host on the LAN.
 (Screenshot used with permission from [pfsense.org](https://www.pfsense.org/).)

 The larger IPv6 address space makes most use cases for NAT redundant.
 A host can use a link-local address to contact neighboring nodes, but any routed traffic should use a globally unique address.
 In IPv6 it is routing policies and firewall filtering that manage which hosts and networks are reachable.
-That said, there are mechanisms for translating prefixes at the network edge (NPTv6) and for translation between IPv6 addresses (NAT66) or IPv6 and IPv4 addresses (NAT64 and NAT46).
+That said, there are mechanisms for translating prefixes at the network edge ([[NPTv6]]) and for translation between IPv6 addresses ([[NAT66]]) or IPv6 and IPv4 addresses ([[NAT64]] and [[NAT46]]).
 # VIRTUAL FIREWALLS

 Virtual firewalls are usually deployed within data centers and cloud services.
 A virtual firewall can be implemented in three different ways:

--   Hypervisor-based—this means that filtering functionality is built into the hypervisor or cloud provisioning tool.
-You can use the cloud's web app or application programming interface (API) to write access control lists (ACLs) for traffic arriving or leaving a virtual host or virtual network.
+-   [[Hypervisor]]-based—this means that filtering functionality is built into the hypervisor or cloud provisioning tool.
+You can use the cloud's web app or application programming interface ([[API]]) to write access control lists ([[ACL]]s) for traffic arriving or leaving a virtual host or virtual network.
--   Virtual appliance—this refers to deploying a vendor firewall appliance instance using virtualization, in the same way you might deploy a Windows or Linux guest OS.
+-   [[Virtual appliance]]—this refers to deploying a vendor firewall appliance instance using virtualization, in the same way you might deploy a Windows or Linux guest OS.
--   Multiple context—this refers to multiple virtual firewall instances running on a hardware firewall appliance.
+-   [[Multiple context]]—this refers to multiple virtual firewall instances running on a hardware firewall appliance.
 Each context has a separate interface and can perform a distinct filtering role.

 While they can be deployed like "regular" firewalls for zone-based routing and filtering, virtual firewalls' most significant role is to support the east-west security and zero-trust microsegmentation design paradigms.
 They are able to inspect traffic as it passes from host-to-host or between virtual networks, rather than requiring that traffic be routed up to a firewall appliance and back.
 # OPEN-SOURCE VERSUS PROPRIETARY FIREWALLS